For the dietary management of cow's milk allergy.

 Wash hands thoroughly with soap and water before preparing formula.

 Pour the desired amount of water into the bottle or cup.
-The amount necessary depends on the desired amount of formula.
-See following chart.
+Add powder.

 Use the following chart for correct amounts of water and powder.
 Use scoop in can to measure powder.
 Store DRY scoop in its original can.